Why Las Fallas on Valencia's Orange Blossom Coast?

 Every March, the Valencian people welcome in the spring unlike anywhere else in the world!
 The streets fill with the joy of the Fallas Festival and the Valencian people, known for their warm hearts and fiery disposition burn everything that is bad to begin life anew.

 For weeks before, the Spanish city on the Orange Blossom Coast vibrates to the sound of gunpowder explosions.
-A unique beat for artisans to build rustic Ninot figures (giant human effigies) There’s even rumoured to be an effigy of poor Valencia FC boss Gary Neville this year!
+A unique beat for artisans to build rustic Ninot figures (giant human effigies).

 What makes this Europe's most enjoyable carnivals?